anvilglobaldynamics/torque/meta/api-docs/bulk-import-product-blueprints.md

 ```

 ### db changes:
-updates the `product-category` collection in db.
+updates the `product-blueprint` collection in db.

 ### notes:
 ignoredRowList can contain an array of objects similar to `{